codeblix-ltd/TrendsByAI/youtube-trending-ai-flippa-listing.md

 25+ AI-focused categories

 **Video Tracking**
-Automated trending video detection
+Automated trending video detection capability

 ---

 ## About the Business

-TrendAI is a sophisticated YouTube trending video detection and analytics platform that identifies viral AI and technology content before it explodes in popularity.
+TrendAI is a sophisticated YouTube trending video detection and analytics platform that identifies viral AI and technology content.
 Built with cutting-edge algorithms, this tool helps content creators, marketers, and researchers discover trending topics in real-time.

 The platform focuses on tracking 25+ AI-focused content categories including:
 - AI Horror & Creepy Content